-Sinus infection is most often diagnosed based on a history and examination made by a doctor.
-Because plain X-ray studies of the sinuses may be misleading and procedures such as CT and MRI scans, which are much more sensitive in their ability to diagnose sinus infection, are so expensive and not available in most doctors' offices, most cases of sinus infection are initially diagnosed and treated based on clinical findings on examination.
+Sinus infection is most often diagnosed based on the history and examination of a doctor.
+Because plain X-ray studies of the sinuses may be misleading and procedures such as CT and MRI scans, which are much more sensitive in their ability to diagnose sinus infection, are so expensive and not available in most doctors' offices, most sinus infections are initially diagnosed and treated based on clinical findings on examination.
 These physical findings may include:

 - redness and swelling of the nasal passages,

 - purulent (pus like) drainage from the nasal passages (the symptom most likely to clinically diagnose a sinus infection),

 - tenderness to percussion (tapping) over the cheeks or forehead region of the sinuses, and

 Occasionally, nasal secretions are examined for secreted cells that may help differentiate between infectious and allergic sinusitis.
 Infectious sinusitis may show specialized cells of infection (polymorphonuclear cells) while allergic sinusitis may show specialized white blood cells of allergy (eosinophils).
 Physicians prescribe antibiotics if bacterial infection is suspected.
 Antibiotics are not effective against viral infections; many physicians then treat the symptoms.

 If sinus infection fails to respond to the initial treatment prescribed, then more in-depth studies such as CT or MRI scans may be performed.
 Ultrasound has been used to diagnose sinus infections in pregnant women, but is not as accurate as CT or MRI.
 Rhinoscopy or endoscopy, a procedure for directly looking in the back of the nasal passages with a small flexible fiber optic tube, may be used to directly look at the sinus openings and check for blockage of these openings by either swelling or growths.